Published May 21, 2021. Updated May 8, 2023.

-As you grow your Detroit investments portfolio, you will encounter a wide variety of situations with renters.
+As you grow your portfolio of Detroit investments, you will encounter a wide variety of situations with renters.
 One of them is when a resident disappears and leaves their belonging behind.
-While this might seem strange, it does happen—and investors need to be prepared.
+While this might seem strange, it does happen — and investors need to be prepared.

 Before listing the property, trying to sell the belongings, or calling local haulers to take them away, make sure you understand and follow the law (and the lease).
-Keep reading to learn how investors should handle property that renters leave behind in a rental.
+Keep reading to learn four tips for how investors should handle property that renters leave behind in a rental.

 1. Try Reaching Out to the Renter

 When a renter moves out of your property, they should leave you with a forwarding address and contact information.
 When you discover that they left some items behind after move-out day, use this contact information to reach out and let them know.

 Sometimes renters intentionally leave things behind to avoid moving them.
 If you find many items in the house, it may indicate that the tenant bolted out of your Detroit investment in a hurry.
 It's also possible they left some things in a closet or behind the door and simply overlooked them.
 Make an effort to connect with the former resident and reunite them with the items they left behind.

 If connecting with the former resident proves futile, don't start selling items just yet.
 There's more you can do to handle discarded items appropriately.

 A well-crafted lease agreement should provide direction on what to do with property that a tenant leaves behind in your rental.

 In Michigan, the state doesn't have written laws regarding disposing of or dealing with property that didn't move with the renter when they left.
 However, the lease agreement should outline how investors respond and what residents should expect if they move and don't take everything with them.

 Include details in the lease about a timeframe covering how and when a renter moves out.
 Document how a tenant should confirm they have all of their belongings.
 Also, note how you will handle items they leave behind after you've tried unsuccessfully to contact them for item retrieval.